st3v3nhunt/beer-quest/README.md

 (ACI) and is available at [http://beer-quest.uksouth.azurecontainer.io:3000/venues](http://beer-quest.uksouth.azurecontainer.io:3000/venues).

+The deployment can be rerun using the script [deploy](./scripts/deploy).

+The deployment can be deleted using the script [delete](./scripts/delete).

 ACI isn't the most feature rich product.
 HTTPS appears to require some additional configuration, hence HTTP!
 Port mapping also doesn't appear to be a working feature, hence the specific port.